 Day 3: Drive three hours west to Samaipata, Bolivia’s largest pre-Inka site and a UNESCO World Heritage Site.
 Known to have been occupied and used as a ritual and residential center by people belonging to the Mojocoyas culture as early as AD 300, Samaipata bears extraordinary witness to the existence in this region of a political culture with highly developed religious traditions, illustrated dramatically in the form of the ceremonial temple and its immense rock sculptures.
 Return to Santa Cruz for the night.
 (B/L/D)

-Day 8: Board a morning flight to Sucre, Bolivia’s constitutional capital and location of the Supreme Court.
+Day 7: Board a morning flight to Sucre, Bolivia’s constitutional capital and location of the Supreme Court.
 Sucre, a UNESCO World Heritage Site, is a charming city with a wealth of historical architecture highlighted by beautiful white colonial buildings topped by red-tiled roofs and distinctive balconies hanging over the narrow streets.
-Home to a large indigenous population who maintain their traditional clothing and customs, we will visit ASUR Indigenous Art and Textiles Museum to learn about each group’s distinctive dress.
-The museum also features weavers from nearby villages creating hand-loomed creations.
-Their works of art are for sale at the museum along with numerous other handcrafts made by local indigenous artists.
+Home to a large indigenous population who maintain their traditional clothing and customs, and we will visit ASUR Indigenous Art and Textiles Museum to learn about each group’s distinctive dress.
 Overnight for three nights in the Parador de Santa Maria.
 (B/L/D)

-Day 16: As we journey back to La Paz, stop at a museum to see how the reed boats used on Lake Titicaca are made.
-Upon return to La Paz, visit three museums.
-The Museum of Precious Metals contains Pre-Columbian treasures that include ornaments and offerings made of gold, silver and bronze.
-The Coca Museum is devoted to this controversial plant which plays a huge part in the culture and history of the Andean people.
-And the Bolivian-Andean Textile Museum exhibits a broad variety of textiles, weavings, and male and female clothing from all around the Andes.
+Day 15: As we journey back to La Paz, stop at a museum to see how the reed boats used on Lake Titicaca are made.
+Upon return to La Paz, the afternoon is on our own to rest and pack for tomorrow’s early morning departure.
 Gather this evening for our final dinner party in a local restaurant.
 (B/L/D)

-$9,495.00 (per person, double occupancy) includes round trip international airfare from a Miami to Santa Cruz and returning from La Paz; three Bolivian internal flights, gratuities to guides and drivers; all hotels, most meals as listed in the itinerary, ground transportation, entry and service fees.
+$9,595.00 (per person, double occupancy) includes round trip international airfare from a USA gateway city to Santa Cruz and returning from La Paz; three Bolivian internal flights, gratuities to guides and drivers; all hotels, most meals as listed in the itinerary, ground transportation, entry and service fees.

-Cost Does Not Include: A separate $150 donation check made out to a designated donation project; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; alcoholic drinks; email, telephone and fax charges, laundry, and other items of a personal nature.
+Cost Does Not Include: A separate $150 donation check made out to a designated donation project; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; alcoholic drinks; necessary vaccines or tests; email, telephone and fax charges, laundry, and other items of a personal nature.

 Single Supplement: $995.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.